khooch01/discord_music_bot/README.md

 # Discord Music Bot 🎶

-A feature-rich Discord bot that can play music from various sources, including Spotify and SoundCloud.
+A feature-rich Discord bot that can play music from various sources, including Spotify.
 This bot utilizes `distube`, a music handler for Discord.js, to provide seamless music playback in Discord voice channels.

 ## Features